Mission: Impossible (film): Box office

-Mission: Impossible opened on May 22, 1996, in a then-record 3,012 theaters, becoming the first film to be released to over 3,000 theaters in the United States, and broke the record for a film opening on Wednesday with US$11.8 million, beating the $11.7 million set by Terminator 2: Judgment Day made in 1991.
-This also made it the highest pre-Memorial Day Wednesday gross of any film, replacing Return of the Jedi.
-The film also set house records in several theaters around the United States.
+Mission: Impossible opened on May 22, 1996, in a then-record 3,012 theaters, becoming the first film to be released to over 3,000 theaters in the United States.
+On its first day of release, it broke the record for a film opening on Wednesday with US$11.8 million, beating the $11.7 million set by Terminator 2: Judgment Day made in 1991.
+This was also the highest pre-Memorial Day Wednesday gross of any film, replacing Return of the Jedi.
+The film set house records in several theaters around the United States.
 Earning $45.4 million, Mission: Impossible smashed the short-lived record held by Twister for having the biggest May opening weekend.
-This made it the fourth-highest opening weekend at the time of its release, behind Batman Returns, Jurassic Park and Batman Forever.
-It grossed $75 million in its first six days, surpassing Jurassic Park, and took in more than $56 million over the four-day Memorial Day weekend, beating out The Flintstones.
-The next year, The Lost World: Jurassic Park would break the records for having the largest May opening weekend, the biggest number of screenings and the highest Memorial Day gross.
+It achieved the fourth-highest opening weekend at the time of its release, behind Batman Returns, Jurassic Park, and Batman Forever.
+The film grossed $75 million in its first six days, surpassing Jurassic Park, and took in more than $56 million over the four-day Memorial Day weekend, beating out The Flintstones.
+The next year in 1997, The Lost World: Jurassic Park would break the records for having the largest May opening weekend, the biggest number of screenings, and the highest Memorial Day weekend gross.
 The film topped the box office for two weeks until it was displaced by The Rock.
 Cruise deferred his usual $20 million fee for a significant percentage of the box office.
-The film went on to make $181 million in North America and $276.7 million in the rest of the world for a worldwide total of $457.7 million.
+The film went on to make $181 million in North America and $276.7 million in the rest of the world for a worldwide total of $457.7 million, becoming the third-highest-grossing film of 1996, after Twister and Independence Day.